 The polyester is made by Amsterdam-based Synvina, which is a joint venture between global chemicals company BASF and Dutch research and development company Avantium.
 The companies formed Synvina last fall.

-Major food and drink brands have invested substantial in advancing the PEF technology.
+Major food and drink brands have invested funds into advancing the PEF technology.
 Synvina already has a pilot plant and is planning to build a reference plant to produce furandicarboxylic acid (FDCA), the main building block for PEF.

 In a press release, Patrick Schiffers, CEO of Synvina, described the interim approval as a major milestone.